Vera Borea: Vera Borea designs and aesthetics

-Borea's garments were ingenious on both an aesthetic and a practical level.
+Vera Borea's garments were ingenious on both an aesthetic and a practical level.
 For example, the designer introduced high-waisted pants that skimmed the body from just below the bust down to the waist, with no belt necessary.
 She lowered the waistline down to the hips for a slimming line.
 She showed the pants with a bolero, bomber jackets, cropped sweaters or full blouses, which enhanced the elongated effect.

 Wrap blouses and dresses did away with a need for zippers, buttons and belts.
 Halter tops did away with collars.
 Flared and gored skirts provided fullness and ease of movement while avoiding the stiffness and puffiness of a gathered waistline.
 Judicious draping on dresses and jackets, inverted pleats on pants, set-in panels; all continued this body-conscious philosophy.
 Waistbands and cuffs became ribbed and elasticized, offering more comfort and a sleeker line, as well as protection against the elements.
 Scarves were built into blouses or jackets, or looped through a belt.
 Short sleeved jackets provided both polish and practicality.
 Pockets freed up a woman's hands, as did chains and clips, which held a clip-on cigarette case, a visor or a pair of gloves.
 Collars disappeared from coats and jackets or were shrunk down to a simple stand-up style.
 Kimono cut coats closed with sashes or one or two oversized buttons.
 A slim ribbed turtleneck pullover became one with the body and removed the need for a scarf to keep the wearer's throat warm.
 Thin ribbed pullovers were layered, making them ideal for cool temperatures or outdoor sports, but also easy to peel off once inside for maximum comfort.

-Borea also made a mark with her swimsuits, which were often made from plain wool or cotton knits and little ornament.
+Vera Borea also made a mark with her swimsuits, which were often made from plain wool or cotton knits and little ornament.
 The flair was in the details: low backs, criss-crossing straps, flared hips, discreet patterns.
 In 1934, she showed swimsuits worn under a matching skirt or flared shorts, giving women a new alternative to the fuller covering of an apron dress.
 With either option, a woman could simply slip on the skirt, shorts or dress over her swimsuit and go straight to lunch or jump into her car.
 An apron style sundress with a low back allowed women to soak up the sun's rays on the terrace of a restaurant.
 Pants got a cargo pocket and jackets incorporated pockets or deeply cuffed sleeves that could hold a swim cap or a wet bathing suit.
 The beach wear range grew to include sleeveless dresses with matching cotton coats and capri pants, oversized terry cloth lined jackets, high-waisted shorts and bra tops; with matching sandals, socks and beach bags.